When circumcision may be necessary

-This section describes only the medical reasons why circumcision may be necessary.
+This section describes only the medical reasons when circumcision may be necessary.
 It is outside the scope of this article to discuss religious or cultural reasons for circumcision.

 Conditions that may benefit from circumcision